sainath161/Real-Estate/Readme.md

 ## Deployement

-You can visit the site [here] (https://real-estate-kj91.onrender.com/)
+You can also check out the deployed version at [here](https://real-estate-kj91.onrender.com/)